-During 2017, the Company established a letter of credit with a financial institution as security for the purchase of custom equipment.
-The letter of credit is collateralized by cash which is unavailable for withdrawal or for usage for general obligations.
-No amount is outstanding under the letter of credit as of October 31, 2017.
+During July 2017 and January 2018, the Company established two letters of credit with a financial institution as security for the purchase of custom equipment and as security for application fees associated with the Company's Marketing Authorization Application ("MAA") in Europe.
+The letters of credit are collateralized by cash which is unavailable for withdrawal or for usage for general obligations.
+No amount is outstanding under either letter of credit as of October 31, 2018.